browserslist/browserslist/README.md

 IE 8 # sorry
 ```

+Browserslist will check config in every directory in `config.path` path.
+So, if tool with Browserslist process `app/styles/main.css`, you can put
+config to root, `app/` or `app/styles`.

-You can specify direct path to config by `config` option.
+You can specify direct path to config by `config` option
+or `BROWSERSLIST_CONFIG` environment variables.